Articles

 Action Points

-In spite of our outlook we are conscious that investors remain nervous about committing substantial amounts into the traditional investment markets other than Cash.
-We remind our readers that there are two matters to resolve when considering the financial future: the strategy that will help you achieve those financial goals; and the products (financial assets) you invest into.
+In spite of our outlook we recognise investor nervousness about committing substantial amounts into the traditional investment markets.
+Other than Cash of course.
+We remind readers that there are two matters to resolve when considering the financial future –

-The Value of Advice to clients of financial planners lies in how well those two components are melded together.
-In the markets prevailing at this time (and since early 2008), it is prudent to review your goals to ensure that the strategy you accepted in developing your financial plan is still relevant; and to accept that there are times in the investment process when the prudent action is to ‘stay put’ – even if reasonably fully invested in risk assets.
+The value of advice to clients of financial planners lies in how well those two components are melded together.
+In the markets prevailing since early 2008, it is prudent to –

-Financial planners have no control over the financial markets; and they are not able to forecast what instant reaction will follow some computer algorithm that crawls over printed documents seeking particular words and responding to them with a Sell or Buy order!
+Financial planners have no control over the financial markets.
+They are not able to forecast what instant reaction will follow some computer algorithm that crawls over printed documents seeking particular words and responding to them with a Sell or Buy order!
 Nor can they predict when some geopolitical event might erupt in a disruptive way for the financial markets.
 However in the main, they can work with you over the relevant timeframe to see all of these events through in a way that should meet the longer-term goals that they have discussed with you and helped you to express in your own way.